 Only do this if you are 100% sure that you want to delete your account in Kanban Tool and all your data.

-Go to Account administration and use the Please cancel my account link.
+Go to Account administration - Account details and use the Please cancel my account link.

 You need to have an Account Owner user privilege in order to cancel the account.

-Rather than cancelling your account, you may just want to switch to the Free Plan.
-It is limited to: 2 boards & 2 users.
+Rather than canceling your account, you may just want to switch to the Free Plan.
+It is limited to 2 boards & 2 users.
 Just suspend any excess users and delete additional boards before downgrading.

 If you had an active payments subscription for your account, using any of the above ways will result in its cancellation.